kesiev/stampadia/docs/CODEC.md

 - Filler (medium)
   - **The One**: One level 2 enemy.
   - **The Pair**: Two level 1 enemies.
-- Hero class
-  - **The Warrior**: A balanced fighter.
-It's equipped with a sword and a small flask of cure.
 - Main quest
   - **The Boss Battle**: Beat the boss.
   - **The Broken Key**: Collect the key parts and beat the boss.